What is Gilead Sciences?

 Abingworth

-Abingworth is a leading transatlantic life sciences investment firm that provides capital and expertise to transform cutting-edge science into novel medicines.
-Their therapeutic-focused investments span seed, early-stage, development stage, and clinical co-development.
+Abingworth is a leading transatlantic life sciences investment firm that provides capital and expertise to transform cutting-edge science into novel medicines, focusing on seed, early-stage, and clinical co-development.

 What's next for Gilead Sciences?